matthewkuria/advice-generator-app/README.md

 ## Contributing

-We welcome contributions from the community!
-Whether you're fixing a bug, adding a new feature, or improving documentation, we appreciate your help.
+I welcome contributions from the community!
+Whether you're fixing a bug, adding a new feature, or improving documentation, I appreciate your help.

 To contribute to this project, please follow these guidelines: